manhtt-079/GPT-2-from-scratch-for-Text-Summarization/README.md

-# Implement GPT-2 from scratch for text summarization
+# Implement GPT-2 medium from scratch for text summarization

 ## Directory
     ├── checkpoint/